 4. You’re playing the comparison game.

-It’s easy to feel cruddy after looking at post after post of carefully-curated content —whether it’s from your friends, social media influencers, or celebrities.
-You may feel jealous or believe that your life pales in comparison to all the jet-setting adventures, flawless selfies, seemingly impossible workouts, and relationship goals you’re bombarded with on a daily basis.
+It’s easy to feel cruddy after looking at post after post of carefully curated content — whether it’s from your friends, social media influencers, or celebrities.
+You may feel jealous or believe your life pales in comparison to all the jet-setting adventures, flawless selfies, seemingly impossible workouts, and relationship goals you’re bombarded with on a daily basis.